PSW 1000 / 4 credits / Fall

 The Writer and the Documentary

-Documentary films are screened and analyzed in class.
+In recent years, opportunities in nonfiction work have grown significantly.
+In this course, students screen and analyze documentary films, and produce their own short nonfiction film on digital video.
 Field assignments include researching and conducting interviews; written assignments include narration exercises, documentary summaries, and scripts.
-Students write and produce a short documentary and learn the basics of Final Cut Pro editing software.
+Students also learn the basics of Final Cut Pro editing software.

 Students submit plays to be developed in a reading series with actors and a director.
 Each class is devoted to one play—rehearsed by the actors and director, read for the class, and discussed by all.
 The collaborative process and vocabulary of constructive criticism are developed.
 Writers revise their plays during the semester and actors develop crucial play-reading techniques and flexibility.